visgl/luma.gl/docs/upgrade-guide.md

 - `device.createTexture()` no longer accepts `props.mipmaps`: Use `AsyncTexture` or call `texture.generateMipmapsWebGL()`

 **Major change: Removal of WebGL uniform support**
-- `Model.setUniformsWebGL()` dropped, use uniform buffer bindings
+- `core`: `Renderpipeline.setUniformsWebGL()` dropped, use uniform buffer bindings
-- `Renderpipeline.setUniformsWebGL()` dropped, use uniform buffer bindings
+- `engine`: `Model.setUniformsWebGL()` dropped, use uniform buffer bindings
+- `shadertools`: WebGL1 shader modules have been removed, use the new modules uniform buffer-based counterparts.

 **Minor changes**
 - The shader type system has been refactored, some shader type names have changed.
 These are typically not used directly by applications.